 Easter Sunday, Thanksgiving Day, Christmas Eve, Christmas Day, New Year's Eve, New Year's Day

-Includes access to all museum exhibits, grounds, and the lighthouse tower
+Includes access to all museum exhibits, grounds, and the climb to the top of the lighthouse tower

-The Pensacola Lighthouse and Maritime Museum sits on Naval Air Station Pensacola, which is an active military base.
+The Pensacola Lighthouse is located on Naval Air Station Pensacola, which is an active military base.

 NOTE ABOUT EXCEPTIONS: Please note, visitors from Illinois, Missouri, New Mexico, Minnesota, or Washington may require additional identification to enter through the security gate of NAS Pensacola.